Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine: Proposed architecture

 \section{Proposed architecture}

-In this work we propose a framework to perform a semi-supervised damage detection using a VAE (Variational Auto-Encoder) followed by a OC-SVM (One-Class Support Vector Machine classifier).
-The main aim of our proposal consists in identifying the presence of damages regardless their intensity, so producing outcomes from the application of this framework that can be interpreted in terms of a binary classification response.
-Moreover, we leverage on performing a training stage based only on normal data to detect structural decay avoiding the use of Finite Element (FE) numerical models.
+In this work we propose a framework to perform a semi-supervised damage detection using a VAE followed by a OC-SVM.
+The main aim of our proposal consists in identifying the presence of damages regardless their intensity, {thus} producing outcomes from the application of this framework that can be interpreted in terms of a binary classification response.